 Citing some obscure spiritual reasons, he avoided sleeping with her.
 They were introduced by members of a religious organization, so she believed him.
-Thinking at least he was providing for her and not abusive, she accepted their marriage sans intimacy.
-Twenty years later, out of the blue, one day he broke down and said, “I’m sorry, but soon after I was betrothed to you, I’d got into an affair and it went on forever.”
+Thinking that at least he was providing for her and was not abusive, she accepted their marriage sans intimacy.
+Twenty years later, out of the blue, one day, he broke down and said, “I’m sorry, but soon after I was betrothed to you, I’d gotten into an affair and it went on forever.”
 She was numb.
-Her whole world wiped out.
+Her whole world was wiped out.

 “How long did you see her?”

 “Why are you telling me now?” she said.

 “I don’t want a divorce,” he said.

 “This is ridiculous!
 You cheated on me for 17 years,” she said.
 “Why did you leave her?”